mikelevins/delectus1/doc/storage.md

 ## Collections

 A **collection** is a named, ordered sequence of lists.
 You can think of a collection as a list of lists, or maybe as a folder of lists.
-A new user account comes with an already-created collection named "Default Collection".
-The user can create as many collections as needed, and can delete any of them at any time.
-(You can even delete the "Default Collection", but it will then be automatically recreated if you create any lists.)

 A collection has a name and a sequence of zero or more lists.

+Delectus maintains a special **default collection** that contains every new list when it's initially created.
+The default collection has no name or identifier, and can also be thought of as a container for **uncollected** lists.

-A list is always a member of exactly one collection.
-Lists are created as members of the default collection, but the user may move any list to any other collection at any time.
+A list is always a member of one collection.
+When initially created, a list belongs to the default collection.
+The user may move a list to any collection at any time.

 ### User Accounts